Thayyar/SnapHabit-Space/README.md

-add your own Gemini API key at:
+1. add your own Gemini API key at:

             const apiKey = "";
    add it between the (")
+2. use Live Server to run it